jacksonwb/lem-in/README.md

 ```

 ## Usage
-A map is read from STDIN
+A map is read from STDIN:

 `./lem-in [-qld] < map.in`

 The `-q` option suppresses the map in the output